Creamy, energizing, and packed with vegan protein—this chocolate matcha smoothie is perfect post-workout or as a delicious way to recharge.

 For smoothies, culinary-grade matcha is the best choice as it blends well and has a stronger flavor.
 If you prefer a milder, smoother taste with a higher antioxidant content, ceremonial grade matcha works too, though it’s traditionally reserved for drinking as a tea.

-For a milder taste, you can steep green tea bags in a small amount of hot water, let it cool, and add to the smoothie — but matcha is the best option for maximum benefits.
+For a milder taste, you can steep green tea bags in a small amount of hot water, let them cool, and add to the smoothie — but matcha is the best option for maximum benefits.

 📖 Recipe